 History

 Our History curriculum allows children to gain a coherent knowledge and understanding of both Britain’s past and the wider world.
 Our curriculum is designed so our children can build on their prior learning and knowledge.
 They will be able to develop an understanding of chronology in addition to a knowledge of how the locality and world has changed over time.
-Our children are encouraged to pose their own historical questions, thinking like historians and archeologists and using primary and secondary sources in order to make deductions about the past.
+Our children are encouraged to pose their own historical questions, thinking like historians and archaeologists and using primary and secondary sources in order to make deductions about the past.
 Themed days, visitors and educational visits are used to further deepen our children’s historical knowledge and promote a lifelong love of history.

 History programme of study: https://www.gov.uk/government/publications/national-curriculum-in-england-history-programmes-of-study